2008 United States House of Representatives election in Guam

 The 2008 Congressional election for the Delegate from Guam's at-large congressional district was held on November 4, 2008.

 The non-voting delegate to the United States House of Representatives from Guam is elected for two-year terms.
-Incumbent Democrat Madeleine Bordallo ran unopposed and is now serving in the 111th Congress from January 4, 2009, until her term of office expires on January 3, 2011.
+Incumbent Democrat Madeleine Bordallo ran unopposed and served in the 111th Congress from January 4, 2009, until her term of office expired on January 3, 2011.
 The election coincided with the 2008 U.S. presidential election.